Getting Things Done Using Evernote on All Your Device

 All of the crap that’s in your head, on your desk, stuffed in draws, in your email inbox, on your phone, files on your computer, etc, etc., that’s your stuff and it can be managed.
 As a matter of fact, its really the only thing you can manage.
 Are you letting crap stack up that is getting unattended to, or do you have a process for managing all of the stuff that comes to you?

-The second aha moment for me was Evernote.
+The second aha moment for me was using Evernote to get control of my life.
 I have had an Evernote account for a while but I never really used it effectively.
-But when I stumbled across a series of videos called The Secret Weapon These videos show you how to use Evernote to manage your inbox and actions in accordance to the GTD principles.
+But when I stumbled across a series of videos called The Secret Weapon.
+These videos show you how to use Evernote to manage your inbox and actions in accordance to the GTD principles.
 I have modified and extended some of these ideas to a process that works well for me.
 For instance, I did not like the way they diverged from GTD in terms of how they file actions.
 I have adapted my process more closely to the one recommended by Allen.

 – Get your Evernote email address.
 To do this click on your name in the top left corner of Evernote and select Account Info.
 You can click the Add to Address or View Address Book to see your Evernote email address in your contacts.
 You will be using this contact to send emails to Evernote.

 – Change your settings in your email program (Outlook, Gmail, Apple Mail, etc) to include attachments when forwarding.
 This ensures that attachments get forwarded to Evernote and I will explain why this is important later.